 During my first visit to Pennsylvania’s Laurel Highlands, I was making my way towards Ohiopyle State Park from points west.
 As I came over the crest of Chestnut Ridge, I noticed a fantastic looking hotel called the Historic Summit Inn.
 I knew instantly that this was somewhere I wanted to check out at some point, so I was happy that the hotel agreed to host me during later visits to the area.

 I pulled up to the hotel after a long day exploring the many trails and waterfalls in the area, and was instantly glad that I was able to stay at this historic property.

 The Summit Inn opened to the public in 1907 and was quickly very successful with both travelers along the National Road and the many millionaires that lived in nearby Uniontown.
-The hotel hosted Henry Ford, Harvey Firestone, and Thomas Edison as part of the American Science Wizards.
+The hotel even hosted Henry Ford, Harvey Firestone, and Thomas Edison as part of the American Science Wizards.
 The rooms they stayed in still bear plates on the doors attesting to this.

 Over the years, amenities were added and owners were changed.
 However, the Historic Summit Inn has now been in the same family for nearly 60 years.

 Even before entering the hotel, I knew I was in for a treat.
 The beautiful white exterior and fabulous decks seemed like they wouldn’t be out of place in a five-star hotel.
 Walking through the front door, I was greeted by the striking dark wood of the lobby.
-Throughout the room, cozy chairs had been set up, inviting visitors to sit and read a book in front of the fire or chat with other guests.
+Throughout the lobby, cozy chairs had been set up, inviting visitors to sit and read a book in front of the fire or chat with other guests.

 Just off the lobby, is the hotel’s large porch.
 While it is located right next to the very busy Route 40, the view is simply stunning.
 It is said you can see all the way to Pittsburgh on a clear day, and, while I don’t know if that is true or not, the view overlooking Uniontown and the surrounding countryside is quite breathtaking.